gregorydickson/pashion-web/README.md

 # Brand Onboarding
- * Brand probably already has a Brand record in the database, if not, create a Brand in database at /brand
+ * Brand probably already has a Brand record in the database, if not, create a Brand in database at https://app.pashiontool.com/brand or http://localhost:8080/brand
  * upload Looks will create a Brand if none exists
  * Create a Directory in StormPath (stormpath tenant: zippy-lizard1) for the Brand, put directory URI in the Brand's record in the database.
  * In Stormpath admin console, create a Group for the user type (brand_users).
 Put the Brand's name in the group description.